Adalbold I

 Adelbold I (or Odilbald) was a bishop of Utrecht from 867/879 to 898.

 Just like his predecessors and successors, Adelbold resided in Deventer because Utrecht was still threatened by Viking raids.
-A few times he acted as arbiter in matters at Cologne, and he visited the Synods at Cologne in 873 and 887, and the Synod at Trebur in 895.
+A few times he acted as arbiter in matters at Cologne.
+He visited the Synods at Cologne in 873 and 887, and the Synod at Trebur in 895.
 Adelbold was buried in the St. Salvator Church in Utrecht.